mountHouli/camp-trip-browser/README.md

 The problem is, `extract-text-webpack-plugin` breaks hot reloading.

-Therefore, the necessary config is:
+#### Therefore, the necessary config is:

-In prod, client bundle:  Use `extract-text-webpack-plugin`, because you might as well have all CSS in the same place, plus it will probably load faster.
+- In prod, client bundle:  Use `extract-text-webpack-plugin`, because you might as well have all CSS in the same place, plus it will probably load faster.
-In prod, server bundle:  Use `extract-text-webpack-plugin`, because you have to, because `style-loader` chokes on SSR.
+- In prod, server bundle:  Use `extract-text-webpack-plugin`, because you have to, because `style-loader` chokes on SSR.
-In dev,  client bundle:  Use `style-loader`,                so that you can have HMR.
+- In dev,  client bundle:  Use `style-loader`,                so that you can have HMR.
-In dev,  server bundle:  Use `extract-text-webpack-plugin`, because you have to, because `style-loader` chokes on SSR.
+- In dev,  server bundle:  Use `extract-text-webpack-plugin`, because you have to, because `style-loader` chokes on SSR.

 Note:  In this prod config, we will end up with both `clientIndex.bundle.css` and `ssrIndex.bundle.css`.
 We only need one of these.
-Since both the client entry point and the server entry point, as it pertains to where CSS is included, have the same dependency graph/tree, we could use either of those bundles.
-Thought, `clientIndex.bundle.css` makes more sense to use because the browser requests it, and it is automtically put in the `dist/public/` dir.
+Since both the client entry point and the server entry point, as it pertains to where CSS is included, have the same dependency graph/tree, we could have the browser request either of those bundles.  `clientIndex.bundle.css` makes more sense to use because it is, after all, the browser requesting it, and it is automtically put in the `dist/public/` dir by the `clientIndex` entry point.
 Consequently, `ssrIndex.bundle.css` goes unused, which is fine.

-#### One more layer:
+#### One More Layer...

-I want to use `basscss.com`-style classes, and I want to manually extend those classes into a global stylesheet I create (`src/styles/global.scss`).
+I want to use `basscss.com`-like classes, and I want to manually extend those classes into a global stylesheet I create (`src/styles/global.scss`).
 This stylesheet needs to NOT have its class names `CSS-Modules`-like mangled by `extract-text-webpack-plugin` options `{ modules: true, localIdentName: '[hash_or_whatever][and_stuff]' }`.
 However, it still must pass through loaders because...
 1. It needs to get processed by `sass-loader` and `postcss-loader`
 2. HMR for the global style sheet needs to work while `NODE_ENV = development`.

 That is why it is excluded from the normal `/\.css$/` loader chains of the various configs (client/server, prod/dev), and has its own loader chain.